 You cannot simply rely on YouTube to derive maximum value for your business.
-You need a combination of YouTube and Google’s BigQuery to make more robust analytical insights and, in turn, drive increased revenue and growth to your YouTube channel.
+It would be best if you combined YouTube and Google’s BigQuery to make more robust analytical insights and, in turn, drive increased revenue and growth to your YouTube channel.

 This data pipeline will demonstrate how you can easily leverage Airbyte to do the job.